TodePond/TodePondDotCom/wikiblogarden/blending/worlds/readme.md

 You could create some beautiful installations— viral content projects— groundbreaking research with this.

 > Why don't you get an art grant?
-Get some funding and become a DevReal— founder— an engineer— in residence
+Get some funding and become a DevRel— founder— an engineer— artist in residence full— part time— no don't do that

 Finally you'll be able to focus on your— and *stop doing all that other stuff*— that evil social media— research— pitiful "art" stuff— that you don't want to be doing, really